corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/two-phase-finality.md

 {{< figure alt="Conventional Single Phase Finality Protocol" width=100% zoom="./resources/C4-finality-conventional.png" >}}

 {{< note >}}
-* Peers only receive the finalized transaction after successful notarization.
+* Peers only received the finalized transaction after successful notarization.
-* Recovery is only possible at the initiator side, as peers have no record of a transaction until finality.
+* Recovery was only possible at the initiator side, as peers had no record of a transaction until finality.
-* Failure conditions may lead to ledger inconsistency, requiring manual intervention for recovery.
+* Failure conditions may have led to ledger inconsistency, requiring manual intervention for recovery.
 {{< /note >}}

 ## Two Phase Finality (2PF)